exist2021/tft/content/page/A note on the wonderful zettelkasten note-taking app called "The Archive".md

 ---
+created: 2020-09-03
+category: Note-taking Systems
+tags:
+- zettelkasten
+- reviews
 title: A note on the wonderful zettelkasten note-taking app called "The Archive"
-tags:
-categories:
+categories: Note-taking Systems
 date: 2022-07-16
 lastMod: 2022-07-16
 ---
-title:: A note on the wonderful zettelkasten note-taking app called "The Archive"

-category1: zettelkasten

 A 🧵on the wonderful [zettelkasten]({{< ref "zettelkasten" >}}) Note-taking app called "The Archive".